arjun3037/java-basics/generics.md

 Generics -
-Type Erasure - To implements generics,the Java compiler applies type erasure.
+Type Erasure - To implements generics, java compiler applies type erasure.

 1) Replace all type parameter in generic types with their bounds or object if the type parameter are unbounded